Society Rules Irish Shorthorn Society

 (g) “A Society” shall mean a Society registered under such Acts.

-(h) “A Company” shall maxi a company registered under the Companies Acts
+(h) “A Company” shall mean not maxi a company registered under the Companies Acts

 (i) “Body Corporate” shall mean any Society, Company or incorporated body having limited liability.